 Scope 3 emissions - those emitted indirectly by sources not owned the company - are currently very difficult to calculate, and reporting of these as part of the GHG report is voluntary.
 Like other companies at this early stage of their carbon-neutral journey, scope 3 emissions have not not been included in our report, although we are aiming to include elements such as business travel in reports moving forwards.
-In addition, in 2019 we pledged to use the European rail network rather than flying for all our international travel.
+In addition, in 2019 we pledged to use the UK and European rail network rather than flying for our travel wherever possible.

 Becoming carbon neutral

-Carbon neutrality is achieved by measuring the carbon footprint of an organisation, as we’ve done here, then reducing wherever possible through rigorous examination of company practices.
-Whatever is left over is then offset through a third party.
-For the 2018 reporting year, we have more than fully offset our carbon footprint by supporting emission removal projects totalling 20 tonnes of C02e.
-These projects and charities are administered by the Woodland Trust, the Gold Standard Voluntary Emission Reductions scheme and the United Nations Framework Convention on Climate Change (UNFCC) Carbon Offset Programme using Certified Emission Reductions (CERs).
+Carbon neutrality is achieved by measuring the carbon footprint of an organisation, as we’ve done here, then reducing and replacing wherever possible through rigorous examination of company practices.
+Whatever is leftover is then offset through a third party.
+For the 2018 reporting year, we have more than fully offset our carbon footprint by supporting emission removal projects totaling 17 tonnes of C02e.
+We have selected a range of projects covering local tree-planting projects in the UK via the Woodland Trust, a solar power project at Bhadla in Rajasthan, India, administered by the Gold Standard Voluntary Emission Reductions scheme, and finally and the Quilleco Hydroelectric Project in Chilli via the United Nations Carbon Offset Platform.

 As a business, our target is to work even harder.
 We plan to reduce emissions by 25% year on year and to continue to monitor, measure and implement the carbon management hierarchy (avoid, reduce, replace, offset) to reduce impact and adopt new carbon-neutral technology wherever possible.

-Building on our existing environmental policy, this is what we pledge to do:
+Building on our existing sustainability policy, this is what we pledge to do:

 - The most significant source of company emissions comes from business transport.
 With this in mind we are currently looking at options to switch our company van to more sustainable battery electric vehicles.
 In the interim, we make business journeys only when necessary - and will continue to do this even when we have an electric vehicle.